riipandi/fastrue/README.md

 > **WARNING!** This project still in development.
 > Everything is experimental, breaking changes can happen and the long-term purpose of this project is not yet clear, use at your own risk!

-This is a JavaScript client library for the [Fastrue](https://github.com/riipandi/fastrue) API.
+This is an isomorphic Javascript client library for Fastrue JavaScript client library for the [Fastrue](https://github.com/riipandi/fastrue) API, a Fastify authentication plugin inspired by Netlify GoTrue.

 It lets you create and authenticate users and is a building block for constructing the UI for signups, password recovery, login and logout.

 ## Installation